Stockholm Archipelago Sweden Travel Guide

 Information about health, safety, and the airport services.

 Stockholm Arlanda Airport (ARN) is the main international gateway.
-It has various services, including lounges, duty-free, and diverse dining options.
+It features different services, including lounges, duty-free, and a wide range of restaurants options.
 Transportation to city center is efficient via Arlanda Express train or airport coaches.

 For frequent travelers, Priority Pass provides independent airport lounge access around the world.
 Lounges offer a comfortable space to relax or work before flights, including amenities such as Wi-Fi and complimentary refreshments.